-Venezuela: President Maduro vows unity with Colombia; President Petro renews call for Constituent Assembly
+President Maduro vows unity with Colombia; President Petro renews call for Constituent Assembly

-This article from The Orinoco Tribune was was written in Caracas, Venezuela’s capital and published on Oct.
+This article from The Orinoco Tribune was written in Caracas, Venezuela’s capital and published on Oct.
 23. Given the threat of imminent U.S. military attack on Venezuela, Colombia and other sovereign countries in Latin America and the Caribbean, Workers World is increasing its coverage from that region.

 Caracas: Venezuelan President Nicolás Maduro said Oct.
 20 that he will always close ranks with Colombia, whose president, Gustavo Petro, was accused — without evidence — Oct.
 19 by his U.S. counterpart, Donald Trump, of being a “leader of illegal drug trafficking.”